babyyoda62406/builderbot-openai-assistants/README.md

 ## Usage

-The bot is configured in the `src/app.ts` file.
-It uses the BuilderBot library to create flows and handle messages.
-The main welcome flow integrates with the OpenAI assistant to generate responses.
+The API server is configured in `src/api.ts` and provides REST endpoints for sending WhatsApp messages programmatically.

-The API is configured in `src/api.ts` and provides REST endpoints for sending WhatsApp messages programmatically.
+The main application in `src/app.ts` initializes the WhatsApp connection and starts the API server.

 ## Documentation

 - **API Documentation**: See [API_DOCUMENTATION.md](API_DOCUMENTATION.md) for complete API reference
-- **BuilderBot Documentation**: For more detailed information on how to use and extend this bot, please refer to the [BuilderBot documentation](https://builderbot.vercel.app/).
+- **BuilderBot Documentation**: For more detailed information on BuilderBot, please refer to the [BuilderBot documentation](https://builderbot.vercel.app/).

 ## Contributing